LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/nbjb-beatoff.md

 **Deviating from the standard loadout will result in the following penalties:**
 1. First violation: Verbal warning and required respec
-2. Second violation: -1 Tournament Point
+2. Second violation: -10 points
 3. Third violation: Disqualification

 ## General Offense System